Diamonds as an investment: Market prices

+Variability and fluctuations

 Polished diamond prices vary widely depending on a diamond's carat, color, clarity and cut, sometimes referred to as the 4 Cs.
 In contrast to precious metals, there is no universal world price per gram for diamonds.
 The industry refers to price guides.

 Rough diamond prices have historically been impacted by the mining companies controlling supply, most notably De Beers.
-However, after the dismantling of the De Beers cartel in 2001, the industry is now more fragmented resulting in a higher percentage of diamond sales taking place in the form of auctions and other forms of open-market sales.
+However, after the dismantling of the De Beers cartel in 2001, the industry is now more fragmented, resulting in a higher percentage of diamond sales taking place in the form of auctions and other forms of open-market sales.

 Financial feasibility

 Synthetic diamonds

 Since the 1950s, techniques can produce gem-quality diamonds of essentially any desired chemistry in sizes up to about 1cm.
-Although some manufacturers do label their synthetic diamonds with serial numbers there is no guarantee that a given diamond is not man made, although sometimes an unnatural chemical composition or pattern of flaws may suggest a diamond is synthetic.
-It is much cheaper to produce diamonds through artificial synthesis than to mine them, although currently the cost of synthesis is still significant.
-The inability to guarantee that a diamond is naturally occurring could undermine the premium price still currently charged over synthetic diamonds.
-However, new technological advances have allowed some independent gem labs such as GIA (Gemological Institute of America) to issue a specific Synthetic Diamond Grading Report which identifies a diamond as laboratory-grown and laser inscribes it with "laboratory grown".
+Although some manufacturers do label their synthetic diamonds with serial numbers, there is no guarantee that a given diamond is not man-made, although sometimes an unnatural chemical composition or pattern of flaws may suggest a diamond is synthetic.
+It is much cheaper to produce diamonds through artificial synthesis than to mine them, although the cost is still significant.
+Laboratory-grown diamonds can be distinguished from natural ones by using advanced technical equipment, although difficult or impossible to distinguish by visual examination.